John Joseph Frederick Otto Zardetti: Bishop of Saint Cloud

 Pope Leo XIII appointed Zardetti on October 3, 1889, as the first bishop of the new Diocese of St. Cloud.
 Traveling in Europe at that time, he was consecrated in Einsiedlen, Switzerland, on October 20, 1889, by Archbishop William Gross.
 After traveling to St. Cloud, Minnesota, Zardetti immediately started construction of the diocesan cathedral.
 He worked to enlarge the parochial school system and created a newspaper for the diocese.
 Zardetti soon became known throughout the United States for his oratorical skills.

 Language issues

 During his term as bishop of St. Cloud, Zardetti clashed repeatedly with Archbishop John Ireland of St. Paul and his supporters in the American Catholic hierarchy.
 One reasons for these clashes was Zardetti's hostility to Ireland's Modernist theology.
 Another reason was Ireland's belief in banning the use of all languages other than English from Catholic parishes and schools.
 Zardetti believed that teaching and preaching in German and other minority languages was important in preserving the heritage of immigrant populations.
-One subsequent historian dubbed Zardetti as, "Ireland's most aggravating suffragen."
+One subsequent historian dubbed Zardetti as, "Ireland's most aggravating suffragan."